chivalry/filemaker.vim/README.md

 To take full advantage of filemaker.vim you'll need [UltiSnips](https://github.com/sirver/ultisnips) in addition to Vim.
 With Vundle, the installation of UltiSnips is just as easy as it is for filemaker.vim.

+See `:help filemakervim` (or `:help fmv` for short) for complete documentation.
+This file is found in the repository at https://github.com/chivalry/filemaker.vim/blob/master/doc/filemakervim.txt.

 Features
 --------